Treating erectile dysfunction

 Cognitive behavioural therapy (CBT)

-Cognitive behavioural therapy (CBT) is another form of counselling that may be useful if you have ED.
+Cognitive behavioural therapy (CBT) is another form of counselling that may be useful if you have erectile dysfunction.
 CBT is based on the principle that the way you feel is partly dependent on the way you think about things.
 CBT helps you realise that your problems are often created by your mindset.
 It is not the situation itself that is making you unhappy, but how you think about it and react to it.

 - your self-esteem (the way you feel about yourself)